electric-sql/typescript-client/README.md

 ### Browser

 Electric uses [SQL.js](#) in the browser with [absurd-sql](#) for persistence.
-This must be run in a web worker, so initialisation in the browser involves creating and electrifying a web worker per database.
-(It's also helpful to keep the background replication process off the main thread).
+This runs in a web worker (which we also use to keep background replication off the main thread).
+As a result, the electrified db client provides an asynchronous version of a subset of the SQL.js driver interface.

 First create a `worker.js` file that imports and starts an ElectricWorker process: